-Project ACCESS has partnered with Graduate Interdisciplinary Studies at Missouri State University to offer this transcripted certificate to Missouri public school educators who
+Project ACCESS has partnered with the Graduate Interdisciplinary Studies and the Department of Special Education at Missouri State University to offer this transcripted certificate to Missouri public school educators who

 (a) hold a valid Missouri teaching certificate and